jhwilson/old-jhwilson.github.io/_posts/2014-12-22-Subtleties-in-linear-response-theory.markdown

 published: false
 ---

-In linear response theory, we consider some small perturbation to a Hamiltonian and consider on the response of some observable to that perturbation.
+In linear response theory, we consider some small perturbation to a Hamiltonian and look at the response of some observable to that perturbation.
 In the case considered here, the perturbation is an electric field, and the response is current.
 The linear response that characterizes these quantities is called the conductance.

 There's a problem though, an electric field _accelerates_ a charge.
 Consider a classical electron for the time being, then